Salmon Banh Mi Sandwiches

 - 1 teaspoon salt Add to list

-Place the vegetables in a bowl.
-Combine the rest of the ingredients in a small saucepan and heat until the sugar and salt are dissolved.
-Pour the warm pickling liquid over the vegetables and allow them to marinate at least 1 hour and up to overnight.
+Place radishes and carrots in a bowl.
+Combine vinegar, sugar, water and salt in a small saucepan and heat until dissolved.
+Pour the warm pickling liquid over vegetables and allow to marinate at least 1 hour or refrigerated overnight.
 When you are ready to prepare your sandwiches, remove the amount of veggies you need and store the rest in your refrigerator for up to 3 weeks.

-For each sandwich: Spread the inside with mayonnaise and place 2 pieces of salmon on the bottom.
-Layer the sliced cucumbers, pickled vegetables, sliced jalapeños and cilantro sprigs.
+For each sandwich: Spread the inside with mayonnaise and place 2 pieces salmon on the bottom.
+Layer with pickled vegetables, cucumbers, jalapeños and cilantro sprigs.
 Wrap sandwiches in parchment paper for travel or eat it immediately!

 Recipe by, PCC Chef